kuterek21/Python_for_Cisco/README.md

 - name: Ansible_playbook
   hosts: all // all the devices specified in the inventory file
-//hosts: Switches or Routers or R1,R2
+//hosts: Switches o  r Routers or R1,R2
   gather_facts: false
   connection: network_cli
   tasks: